Julian Schuster, Ph.D.

 Jeanelle Wiley is the University Secretary for Webster University and the Webster University Board of Trustees.
 Wiley is responsible for managing all official correspondence with trustees, maintaining official records of all trustee and trustee committee meetings, keeping official records of actions taken by trustees and providing assistance in interpreting policies and matters of jurisdiction and governance.
 Wiley also coordinates the President's activities with institutional event planners, high-level search committees, and committees and individuals addressing issues of institutional governance, such as privacy, security, equity and communications.
 Wiley also serves as the University's liaison to external legal counsel.

 Wiley brings over 20 years experience to the position.
 She is a graduate of Central College in Pella, Iowa, where she received a bachelor's degree in French and International Management and received certification in Business and Economics from Institut Catholique in Paris.
 She began her career as a high school teacher and went on to receive teacher certification in French from Washington University.
 Wiley also received certification in paralegal studies from Boston University and has more than 15 years of legal experience working with St. Louis area law firms.
-Wiley is a candidate for the MA in International Relations.
+Wiley holds a Master of Arts in International Relations from Webster University.

 Faculty Senate President